azad12614/SleepyHeads/Readme.txt

 --------------
 pip install -r requirements.txt [to install above reqirement]
 -------------
- pip install -r requirements.txt    [delete the sklearn and run it again]
+ pip install -r requirements.txt    [delete the sklearn and rerun it]
 ----------------
-collect home.html and app.py from google classroom... save the home.html in a new folder name templates download regmodel and scaling.pkl from tg given by fahad then app.py and regmodel and scaling.pkl  need to save in the 1st created vscode folder
+create home.html and app.py
+save the home.html in a new folder name templates download regmodel and scaling.pkl then app.py and regmodel and scaling.pkl need to save in the 1st created vscode folder

 ---------------
-then run below text to get link python app.py
+then run the below text to get the link python app.py